Although the world has changed unimaginably since the global pandemic began, one glorious tradition continues unabated.

 As ever, such people are strangers to logic, every bit as much as they are to embarrassment.

-The woman who declined to give her name, said she read a blog that said the book was unsuitable for the school curriculum because it features the ‘undisguised joys of lesbianism’.
+The woman said she read a blog that said the book was unsuitable for the school curriculum because it features the ‘undisguised joys of lesbianism’.

 Shortly afterwards, Liveline presenter Joe Duffy had to appeal to the public to stop calling the switchboard asking for the name of the book.
 “It’s called The Lauras by Sara Taylor,” he said.